addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Test outbound connectivity
 --------------------------
-Use the following command to test connectivity from the Instance in the public Subnet.
+Use the following command to test 'outbound' connectivity from the **public** Instance.

-``Expected results: 'apt update' should be successful.``
+**Expected results:** 'apt update' should succeed.

 .. code-block::